Jonathan2251/lbd/_sources/gpu.rst.txt

        Morgan Kaufmann Series in Computer Architecture and Design)

 .. [#wiki-tbcp] <https://en.wikipedia.org/wiki/Thread_block_(CUDA_programming)>

+.. [#gpu-core] Copilot: Is GPU core meaning SM in NVidia?

 .. [#Quantitative-gpu-warp] Book Figure 4.14 and 4.24 of Computer Architecture: A Quantitative Approach 5th edition (The
        Morgan Kaufmann Series in Computer Architecture and Design)